MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab02_Canvas_App_2.md

 Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will create design and build a Power Apps canvas app that the security personnel will use at the building entrances to quickly confirm and register the visitors.
+In part 2 of this lab, you will create design and build a Power Apps canvas app that the security personnel will use at the building entrances to quickly confirm and register the visitors.

 High-level lab steps
 ======================